slack-ruby/slack-ruby-client/README.md

 ## Stable Release

-You're reading the documentation for the **stable** release of slack-ruby-client, v0.14.1.
+You're reading the documentation for the **next** release of slack-ruby-client.
+Please see the documentation for the [last stable release, v0.14.1](https://github.com/slack-ruby/slack-ruby-client/blob/v0.14.1/README.md) unless you're integrating with HEAD.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.

 ## Installation